Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

-We note that the memory state $f\in B$ mapping $\bot$ to all initial memory states is only reached whenever a history inconsistent with $\mathcal{M}$ has been processed.
-By Lemma~\ref{lemma:prelim:consistent_equivalence}, we need not take in account histories inconsistent with $\mathcal{M}$ to establish the outcome-equivalence of $\mathcal{M}$ and $\mathcal{B}$.
+We note that the memory state $f\in\mealyStateSpaceAlt$ mapping $\bot$ to all initial memory states is only reached whenever a history inconsistent with $\mealy$ has taken place under $\mealy$.
+Thanks to Lemma~\ref{lemma:prelim:consistent_equivalence}, we need not take in account histories inconsistent with $\mealy$ to establish the outcome-equivalence of $\mealy$ and $\mealyAlt$.
 This explains why the next-move function is left arbitrary in that case.